lrizzuto2/cstr-risk-analysis/README.md

 # Monte Carlo Risk Analysis of a PID-Controlled CSTR

+## Motivation

+This project explores how classical control systems can be analyzed using modern risk frameworks (Monte Carlo simulation, Value-at-Risk, CVaR), bridging chemical engineering and quantitative finance.

 ## Overview
 This project models a **Continuous Stirred Tank Reactor (CSTR)** with an exothermic reaction under **PID temperature control**, and performs a **Monte Carlo risk analysis** to quantify the probability of unsafe thermal excursions under stochastic feed disturbances.